 There shall be a planning commission consisting of nine members.
-The city engineer and city attorney, or their assistants, shall meet with and participate in the discussions of The members of boards and commissions shall serve without compensation for their services as such, but may receive reimbursement for necessary traveling and other expenses incurred on official duty when such expenditures have received authorization by the city council.
+The city engineer and city attorney, or their assistants, shall meet with and participate in the discussions of the planning commission but shall not have a vote.
+(As amended April 28, 1955).